SaadAhmad123/arvo-event-handler/README.md

 There 2 main types of event handlers in Arvo event driven system

 - [ArvoEventHandler](src/ArvoEventHandler/README.md) is designed to facilitate the handling of events as per an `ArvoContract` (see [arvo-core](https://saadahmad123.github.io/arvo-core/documents/ArvoContract.html)).
 It provides a robust and flexible way to create, manage, and execute event handlers for Arvo-based event driven systems.
+- [ArvoEventRouter](src/ArvoEventRouter/README.md) is designed to route ArvoEvents to appropriate ArvoEventHandlers.
+It provides a centralized mechanism for managing and executing multiple event handlers based on event types.
 - [MultiArvoEventHandler](src/MultiArvoEventHandler/README.md) is a flexible and powerful event handling class designed to process multiple event types across different ArvoContracts.
 This handler offers greater versatility compared to the more specialized `ArvoEventHandler`, as it's not bound to a specific contract or event type.

 ## Getting Started